Politicians respond to shooting at Walmart in El Paso

 Similarly, 2020 candidate Pete Buttigieg, mayor of South Bend, Ind., wrote, "My grandmother used to take me to Cielo Vista Mall.
 Now it's one more mass shooting scene.
 How many more must grieve before we act? #ElPaso."

-House Speaker Nancy Pelosi, D-Calif., also used the incident to call politicians to act on gun reform.
+She went on to point fingers at Trump saying “The individuals who do the shootings are responsible but I do think Trump's rhetoric has fueled more hate in this country.”

+"The tragedy of all these situations is we hear the stories we feel so deeply with the families and the communities and that has to change.
+This is the issue the American people overwhelmingly support action on," 2020 candidate Rep. John Delaney, D-MD, said at a presser, pushing for universal background checks.

-"We are closely monitoring the situation in El Paso.
+House Speaker Nancy Pelosi, D-Calif. said "We are closely monitoring the situation in El Paso.
 While we are grateful for heroic first responders, our hearts ache for the families of those who were killed & the injured.
 Action must be taken to finally #EndGunViolence."

 New York Gov. Andrew Cuomo said "How many more tragedies, how many more families will be destroyed, how many more children will grow up without their parents before Washington acts?
 NY's heart breaks for the victims of the horrific shooting in El Paso.
 But our thoughts and prayers will not stop this madness."